Targeted Therapeutic Massage for TMJ Disoders can help reduce common symptoms including pain and stiffness.

 - Restore full opening and closing of the jaw.

-- Eliminate some types of headaches related to TMJ (TMD).
+- Eliminate some types of headaches related to TMJ dysfunction.

-- Relieve tinnitus (ringing in the ears) related to TMJ (TMD).
+- Relieve tinnitus (ringing in the ears) related to TMJ dysfunction.

 In addition to muscular pain in and around the jaw, people also commonly experience headaches; grinding, clicking, or popping in the jaw; the inability to fully open the mouth; tinnitus; dizziness; or sometimes pain and tension in the neck and shoulders.

-Your therapist will methodically work though the muscles (including inside the cheek) commonly involved in TMJ (TMD).
-Then she or he will apply soothing heat to relax the jaw, relieve tension, and get you back to pain-free living.
+Your therapist will methodically work though the muscles (including inside the cheek) commonly involved in TMJ disorders.
+Then they will apply soothing heat to relax the jaw, relieve tension, and get you back to pain-free living.
 Typically, this protocol requires between three and six one hour sessions with follow up visits as needed.

 2015 Systematic Review– Abstract.
 “In conclusion, there is widely varying evidence that MT improves pain, MMO and PPT in subjects with TMD signs and symptoms, depending on the technique.
 Further studies should consider using standardised evaluations and better study designs to strengthen clinical relevance. ”